deepaklohia/google-sheets-billing-automation/README.md

 1. Generate Bills / Invoice in Bulk.
 Perfect for Legal Documents.
 2. Multiple Services Combined with Expenses.
 3. Sheets and PDF Generated Together for transparent view.
-5. Generats Billing only for Active Customers.
+5. Generates Billing only for Active Customers.
 6. Bill Generation Indicator (Green) for customers Processed.
 7. Option to Clear all Sheets and to Delete Generated Invoice Files in bulk.
 8. Correct your individual invoice and generate Invoice for specific customer as well.